 Doberman breed authority Peggy Adamson said, “Breed type emerges from the whole standard”.
 The whole dog is important, deviations should be taken to the extent of the deviation.
-The only deal breaker other than the disqualifications,
+The only deal breaker other than the disqualifications, is temperament.

 In the beginning, when the Doberman didn’t look like a purebred he acted like a Doberman.
 This was the endearing characteristic that made them so valuable.
 With time their look developed.
 So, first and foremost, never award a dog with poor temperament.

 How can you be expected to determine temperament in a 2.5-minute examination?
 I say if a dog can’t keep it together for 2.5 minutes, he has flunked the temperament test.
 A dog should be expected to stand proud, determined, alert and noble.

 When the judge approaches, questionable temperament is evidenced when the dogs’ eyes are rolling (showing white), if his ears are pinned back, if he is shaking, or looks like his skin is crawling, if he is leaning on his handler, or racking back upon approach.
 These are signs of improper Doberman temperament.
 He may be the best looking and moving dog in the ring, but he should not win.
 If there are no other good dogs on that day, withhold ribbons.
 That is how important temperament is.